Saturday, September 14, 2024

 ~~~~~~

-* I suppose for thoroughness's sake, I shouldn't rule out the possibility that the frequency with which I encounter the adjective "underrated" is a function of my taste for actually underrated things.
+* I suppose for the sake of thoroughness, I shouldn't rule out the possibility that the frequency with which I encounter the adjective "underrated" is a function of my taste for actually underrated things.

 No comments: